InfluxGraph/influxgraph/README.rst

 When build index time exceeds request response timeout, the extensions may not release the GiL quickly enough and could cause request timeouts.
 In this use case PyPy is a better option.
 Extensions should be disabled if switching interpreter is not viable.

-There are two performance tests in the repository that can be used to see relative performance with and without extensions, for `index <https://github.com/InfluxGraph/influxgraph/blob/master/tests/index_perf.py>`_ and `template <https://github.com/InfluxGraph/influxgraph/blob/master/tests/templates_parse_perf.py>`_ respectively.
+There are two performance tests in the repository that can be used to see relative performance with and without extensions, for `index <https://github.com/InfluxGraph/influxgraph/blob/master/tests/index_perf.py>`_ and `template <https://github.com/InfluxGraph/influxgraph/blob/master/tests/templates_parse_perf.py>`_ functionality respectively.
 On PyPy extensions are purposefully disabled.

 Known Limitations
 ==================

 - Index memory usage will be a factor of about 10 higher than the size of the uncompressed on disk index.
 For example a 100MB uncompressed on-disk index will use ~1GB of memory per individual Python process.
 This is already as low as it can be, is a hard limit imposed by Python interpreter implementation details and not likely to get any better without changes to use memory mapped file rather than loading the whole index in memory, which is AFAIK only supported on Py3 or in C extensions.
-- On CPython interpreters, API requests while an index re-build is happening will be quite slow (a few seconds, no more than ten).
+- On CPython interpreters, API requests while an index re-build is happening will be quite slow (a few seconds increase, no more than ten).
 PyPy does not have this problem and is recommended.
+- Attempts to use asynchronous I/O frameworks like `gevent` to run Graphite-API with will cause index re-builds to block the webapp for duration of rebuild.

 The docker image provided uses PyPy.